maxmindlin/scout-lang/README.md

 # Usage

 The `scout` binary ran with a filename will read and interpret a script file.
 Without a script will start the REPL.

-Run `scout --help` to see additional options.
+Available ENV variables:
+- `SCOUT_DEBUG`: Whether or not to open the debug browser.
+Defaults to `false`.
+- `SCOUT_PORT`: Which port to run Scout on.
+Defaults to `4444`.
+- `SCOUT_PROXY`: An optional URL to proxy requests to.
+Defaults to none.

 # License